The Meaning of Numbers: The Number 69

 Vespasian's son, General Titus, is left to deal with the Jewish rebellion in Judea by himself when his father becomes emperor in late 69.
 It will be Titus who, in 70 A.D., burns and levels both Jerusalem and its temple in fulfillment of Jesus' prophecy (Luke 19:41, 43 - 44, 21:5 - 6, see also Matthew 24:1 - 2 and Mark 13:1 - 2).

-Additional info on Biblical Meaning of 69
+More Info on Biblical Meaning of 69

 No Bible chapters number 69 verses.
 Each of the four gospels has at least one chapter with more than sixty-nine verses.
 Eleven chapters in God's word contain more than sixty-nine verses.